 Andrew R. Brown

 One of the great things about music is that it is multifaceted.
 It can be many things to many people, and you can spend a lifetime studying it but still not be close to a complete understanding.
 So what does it mean to have developed musicianship or to be musically trained?
 Likely it means different things in different contexts, but we can expect there to be some areas of commonality about a musician’s ability to perceive, understand and create sonic experiences.
-As educators, we should be asking questions about how to define and developing musicianship as we prepare programs of music instruction for our students.
+As educators, we should be asking questions about how to define and develop musicianship as we prepare programs of music instruction for our students.

 There is a tradition of musicianship training in Australian schools and universities that focuses on aural and written music theory skills.
 In this article I wish to encourage a broader view of musicianship than that; one which takes account of the many aspects of musical proficiency as they exist in a globalised and diverse musical world, and one that is inclusive of old and new music technologies and practices.

 This article explores musicianship from four perspectives—sound, perception, embodiment and culture—in the hope that this framework stimulates a reconsideration of musicianship and how it might be developed.